Wildwood is FOR the community following JESUS together

 Adopt-A-School Program: Wildwood has “adopted” Kennedy Elementary school.
 For Wildwood, school “adoption” means that we help resource the schools with volunteers and support.
 The three main expressions of our school adoption are mentoring, reading buddies, and teacher support.
 Mentors spend 30 minutes each week during the school year working with an at risk child, offering support and encouragement.
 Reading buddies commit to read at a scheduled time with a child or a small group of children that need extra support in reading.
 Teacher support involves coming alongside under-resourced teachers to keep them encouraged throughout the school year.

 Mission Norman seeks to address some of the physical and social needs of the poor in our community from a Christian perspective.
 Each year Wildwood supports the mission’s effort to sponsor Christmas gifts and supplies for over 250 of Mission Norman’s families.
-Volunteers are needed year around and gifts donations as well as set up and clean take place in November each year.
+Volunteers are needed year around and gifts donations as well as set up and clean up of the Christmas Shoppe take place in November & December each year.

 Christian PenPals is a letter writing ministry for those who would like to offer encouragement, guidance, and provide Christian fellowship & friendship to prisoners through correspondence.
 Penpals are asked to commit to 2 letters per month.
 Protections for the both the immate and the penpal are put in place to ensure safety.
-For more information, go to www.cppministry.com.
+For more information, contact the church office at 405-329-3939.

 Trips for Kids